OMNIALowCode/omnia3/docs/pages/omnia3/Tutorials/omnia3_datasourcetutorial.md

 	*Primitive Attribute* for Employee Name
 	- **Name**: *EmployeeName*
 	- **Type**: *Text*
-	- **Label**: *Ordered by employee:*
 	- **is read only?**: *Yes*
+	- **Label**: *Ordered by employee:* (go to "User Interface" tab to change labels)

-2. Now let's add an entity behaviour to our document, so that our employee selection fill the "EmployeeName" field automatically.
-Select the "Get Entity" acelerator, and make sure you have the following configuration:
+2. Now let's add an entity behaviour (OnChange - Employee) to our document, so that our employee selection fills the "EmployeeName" field automatically.
+Select the "Get Entity" acelerator and make sure you have the following configuration:

 	![Acelerator_GetEntity_ChangeEmployee](https://raw.githubusercontent.com/OMNIALowCode/omnia3/master/docs/images/tutorials/datasource/getentityDataSource_onChangeEmployee.jpg)
 	- **Entity Behaviour Name**: *"OnChange_Employee"*